- Expert View

 Average House Price by Region

 The long-term house price index is calculated relative to price levels for each property type at the base quarter for the survey, the final quarter of 1984.
-The overall index at 486.69 is higher for this survey reflecting the quarterly growth in average prices across the property types.
+The overall index at 501.86 has risen slightly for this survey reflecting the respective annual and quarterly changes in average prices across the property types.